 “What’s next?”
 This is the question that drives us each day, as we strive to provide the new experiences, programs and resources that will meet the ever-changing needs of our diverse student body.

-Starting in summer 2017, the University of Buffalo is initiating a comprehensive student housing master plan across its three campuses.
+During summer 2017, the University of Buffalo initiated a comprehensive student housing master plan across its three campuses.
 We are committed to better understanding the most appropriate and efficient use of all current and future campus student living space.
 The need to provide a memorable UB living experience for our students during their education is a fundamental aspect of the UB student experience.
-As such, UB will seek proposals for a student housing master plan study that will:
+The housing master plan study sought to:

-As Student Life evolves its programs to meet changing student needs, so should the University’s Student Unions, where many of these programs are housed and/or conducted.
-Starting in fall 2017, Student Life will retain the services of a nationally recognized firm to perform a master plan for future use of the North Campus Student Union and Harriman Hall on the South Campus.
+As Student Life evolves its programs to meet changing student needs, so should the university’s Student Unions, where many of these programs are housed and/or conducted.
+Starting in fall 2018, Student Life will retain the services of a nationally recognized firm to perform a master plan for future use of the North Campus Student Union and Harriman Hall on the South Campus.

 For a number of years, there has been general dissatisfaction with the current academic integrity policy and its implementation at UB.
 The dissatisfaction results primarily from two issues: